cn0047/stash/ed/ad/tree.md

 Only root element can be deleted from heap (not any arbitrary element).

-**Segment tree** - binary tree whose nodes store information about segments.
+**Segment tree** - binary tree whose nodes store information about range of elements.
 Good to solve range min/max/sum/geographic information systems/computational geometry queries and range updates in O(log n) time.
 Three operations: build tree, update tree, query tree.

+**Sparse table** - data structure that efficiently answers range queries on static array.
+Good for operations: min, max, gcd.
+Length of arrays in sparse table: 1, 2, 4, 8, ... log(n)+1 (x^2).